fish-shell/fish-shell/doc_src/language.rst

 - ``~/.*`` matches all hidden files (also known as "dotfiles") and directories in your home directory.

-For most commands, if any wildcard fails to expand, the command is not executed, :ref:`$status <variables-status>` is set to nonzero, and a warning is printed.
-This behavior is like what bash does with ``shopt -s failglob``.
-There are exceptions, namely :doc:`set <cmds/set>` and :doc:`path <cmds/path>`, overriding variables in :ref:`overrides <variables-override>`, :doc:`count <cmds/count>` and :doc:`for <cmds/for>`.
-Their globs will instead expand to zero arguments (so the command won't see them at all), like with ``shopt -s nullglob`` in bash.
+For ordinary command arguments, a wildcard that has no matches is passed to the command unchanged, like bash's default behavior. :doc:`set <cmds/set>` and :doc:`path <cmds/path>`, overriding variables in :ref:`overrides <variables-override>`, :doc:`count <cmds/count>` and :doc:`for <cmds/for>` are exceptions.
+Their globs instead expand to zero arguments (so the command won't see them at all), like with ``shopt -s nullglob`` in bash.

 Examples::

-    # List the .foo files, or warns if there aren't any.
+    # List the .foo files, or pass "*.foo" to ls if there aren't any.
     ls *.foo

     # List the .foo files, if any.